lone-boy/Spectrum/README.md

 ## illustrate
 This project is mainly to realize a simple spectrum analyzer which is still in the development stage.
-The project is base on gnuradio module such as fft analog blocks.
+The project is base on libiio fftw lib.

 ## update